ShadowFlade/ShadowFlade/README.md

 - 👋 Hi, I’m @ShadowFlade
 - 👀 I’m interested in full-stack development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React, Typescript.
 - 💞️ I’m looking to collaborate on any frontend project.
 - 📫 How to reach me <drugov.business@yandex.ru>